virtualcitySYSTEMS/map-plugin-cli/README.md

 }
 ```

 ### Plugin Interface:
 Plugins must provide a function default export which returns an Object complying
-with the VC Map Plugin Interface describe below:
+with the VC Map Plugin Interface describe below.
+This function is passed the current
+configuration of the plugin as its first argument and the base URL (without the filename)
+from which the plugin was loaded as its second argument.

 ```typescript
 declare interface VcsPlugin<T extends Object, S extends Object> {